So another year begins, and I’ll be another year older – you, too!

 Things like this spark conversations because they are close to home.
 It’s a reminder – gentle or shocking – that we are not immortal.

-Here are some tips I found for talking about end of life planning no matter what your age.
+Here are some tips I found for talking about end-of-life planning no matter what your age.

 - Talking with children: Children pass away.
 It’s an undeniable yet grim fact.
 Your child may have been touched directly by the passing of a friend or classmate or your child may have been given a diagnosis that could result in their death.
-Under the right circumstances, having a conversation about end of life plans may be right for your child.
+Under the right circumstances, having a conversation about end-of-life plans may be right for your child.

 - Ask open-ended questions that get your child thinking: You can ask about mature-themed issues in a way that is child-friendly and age-appropriate.
 It’s alright to ask about how your child would want to be buried or remembered during a memorial.
-Use this time to educate your child about the realities that everyone dies and that it is a natural part of living.
+Use this time to educate your child about the reality that everyone dies and that it is a natural part of living.

-- Talking with teens: Chances are greater your teen will know someone who has passed unexpectedly.
+- Talking with teens: Chances are greater that your teen will know someone who has passed unexpectedly.
 Teens can be emotional about death, especially of friends their age.
 The developmental stage of tween and teen life can elevate emotions and intensify reactions to death.
 This shouldn’t diminish the importance of tackling the issue head-on.

 - Be open and honest: With your teen about your feelings about dying, death, and what your perspectives are.
 Ask for their thoughts and compare and contrast your beliefs.
 Seek to understand and come to conclusions about what your teen wants and how they feel about important issues like organ donation, life support, and what quality of life means to them.

 - Talking with adults: From your spouse or siblings to your aging parents, there is a wide range of ages in adulthood.
 Talking about end-of-life plans will vary based on who you are engaging and what role they play.
-Everyone is different and some people are more resistant to talking about end of life plans.
+Everyone is different and some people are more resistant to talking about end-of-life plans.
 Regardless, there are decisions that need to be made.